NicholasSend/RemoteMonitoringModules/README.md

 ## Built With

-Python - The language used for
+Python - The language used for Audio-Video, Control Transmission, and ROS Nodes

-C++ - The language used for
+C++ - The language used for Arduino and ROS nodes

 OpenCV - The Computer Vision Library used

+stereovision - The Stereo Camera Library used

 OpenVR - The VR library used